What is the Gender Pay Gap?

 Women are paid comparatively less than men the more educated they are

 Higher education does not lead to pay equity.
-The gender pay gap sees minimal or no improvement at higher education levels compared to a high school degree, which has a controlled pay gap of $0.98.
+The gender pay gap sees minimal or no improvement at higher educational attainment levels compared to a high school degree, which has a controlled pay gap of $0.98.
 While Associate’s degrees, Bachelor’s degrees, Master’s degrees (non-MBA), and Law degrees close this gap slightly at $0.99, MBAs see a wider controlled gender pay gap of $0.97 and Doctorates see an even wider gap of $0.96.

-The largest uncontrolled gender pay gap is for those with MBAs.
+The largest uncontrolled gap is for those with MBAs.
 Women with MBAs take home $0.76 for every dollar that men with an MBA take home, which is commiserate with last year.
 This may be indicative of women struggling to get jobs requiring — and compensating for — an MBA compared to men.
-Women with a law degree see the smallest uncontrolled gender pay gap, although still substantial.
+Women with a law degree see the smallest uncontrolled gap, although still substantial.
 Women with law degrees earn $0.89 for every dollar earned by men with a law degree.

 The Gender Pay Gap by Industry